-The need for professional environmental scientists with a sound scientific background continues to grow and opportunities for graduates from this degree include employment by environmental consultancies, water companies, and waste disposal and pollution monitoring companies.
+The need for professional environmental and climate scientists with a sound scientific background continues to grow and opportunities for graduates from this degree include employment by environmental consultancies, water companies, and waste disposal and pollution monitoring companies.

 Many of our graduates undertake a specialised MSc course, such as in hydrogeology, basin analysis, renewable resources or environmental science before entering employment or a research career.
 Recent graduates have entered employment with companies as varied as:

 - Jacobs Engineering

 Transferable skills are key in the current job market and for many employers the attitudes and aptitudes of graduates are of equal importance to the content of your particular degree.
 A degree in Geography or Environmental Science from the University of Reading will provide you with invaluable experience and an unrivalled skill-set to enhance your career prospects.
 These include:

 - problem solving